 It is difficult to stress an academic atmosphere and allow classes to be interrupted for celebrations for individual students.
-If flowers/other items are delivered to school, the item must be delivered to the receptionist and students are notified at an appropriate time to retrieve them.
-We would like to ask for your cooperation following these rules when sending "surprises" to our building.
+If flowers are delivered to school, florists must bring them to the receptionist and students are called to receive them; however, we will avoid calling students out of class.
+We would like to ask for your cooperation when sending "surprises" to our building to celebrate a birthday.